GSA/digitalgov.gov/content/events/2019/03/2019-03-27-government-api-community-practice-quarterly-checkin.md

 ---
 slug: government-api-community-practice-quarterly-checkin
 title: 'Government API Community of Practice - Quarterly Check-In'
-summary: 'This afternoon event is an opportunity for API practitioners from across federal agencies to come together, share news, and discuss topics of interest&#46; Remote participants will be able to join in via Google Hangout&#46; Anyone with a federal &#46;gov or &#46;mil address is welcome to attend&#46;'
+summary: 'This afternoon event is an opportunity for API practitioners from across federal agencies to come together, share news, and discuss topics of interest&#46;'
 featured_image:
   uid:
   alt: ''